~12 min read

 Calculation Group Precedence

 When multiple calculation groups are applied simultaneously, precedence rules determine the order of evaluation.
-This can cause unexpected results if not planned carefully - test thoroughly.
+This can cause unexpected results if not planned.
+Test your precedence order explicitly: apply each calculation group in isolation first, then in combination.

 What-If Values Reset Each Session